mfornace/lilwil/README.md

 - take any other arguments of a type convertible from `lilwil::Value`
 - return `void` or an object convertible to `lilwil::Value`

 You can use `auto` instead of `lilwil::Context` if it is the only parameter, though it's a bit unrecommended.
 You can't use `auto` for the other parameters unless you specialize the `lilwil` signature deduction.
+(You may additionally use a functor with no arguments at all, although that won't result in much of a test case.)

 ```c++
 // unit test of the given name